Bencollinss/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Don't swap horses in crossing a stream

-Write a function that swaps the values of two integers.
+Write a function that swaps the values of two integers

 * Prototype: `void swap_int(int *a, int *b);`